Surprisingly rich birdlife including many endemics of the Western Ghats and Sri Lanka!

 • Rich and varied birding with many endemics

-• Opportunities for visiting the newly-accessible and bird-rich parks of Northeast India
+• Opportunities for visiting the newly-accessible and bird-rich parks of both Southern India and Sri Lanka

-• Diverse habitats from wetlands and grasslands to the foothills of the Himalayas
+• Diverse habitats from wetlands and grasslands to mountainside forests

 • Excellent reserves, lodges, scenic wonders and very different cultures